Please also check out our Guide to Summer Camp at CWR!

 Is there a medical professional on duty at summer camp?
 A healthcare person will be present on the camp property and on-call at all times.
 This person will administer camper medications and first aid for minor injuries and illnesses.

 What happens to my child’s medications when they get to camp?
 Upon arrival all medications, including over the counter and non-prescription drugs, must be checked in with the camp health care person.
-Please bring these medications in the original packaging that includes prescribing physician, name of medication, dosage, and frequency of administration.
+Please bring all medications in the original packaging that includes prescribing physician, name of medication, dosage, and frequency of administration.
 The health care person will administer these medications to the child as needed.
 The health care person will administer these medications to the child as needed for the treatment of minor injuries and illnesses.
 The camp health care center will provide non-prescription medications to your child as designated on the Summer Camp Medical History Form you complete in your account once registered for a session.

 Why would I receive a call from the Health Care Center?
 A camper’s parent/guardian/emergency contact will be called to discuss further options for care if: the camper spends the night in the Health Care Center for any reason, the camper requires off-site care, the camper will be unable to continue in the camp program due to injury or illness, a concussion or loss of consciousness is suspected, or the camper has three unprompted visits to the Health Care Center with the same complaint.